 Spend a Cosy Staycation off the Beaten Track

-Autumn evokes picturesque scenes of cabins in the woods and bracing walks bundled up in knits and scarves.
+Autumn conjures picturesque scenes of cabins in the woods and bracing walks bundled up in knits and scarves.
 Opting for a slow travel trip off the beaten track is a great opportunity for a digital detox.
 This means taking a break from screens, living in the moment and being fully present.
 Autumn is a particularly restorative season.

 Plant Spring Bulbs